Agenda and minutes

 Some of the key points that arose from the Committee’s discussions were: -

 The Strategic Lead, Waste, Recycling and Street Cleansing informed the Committee that a Subgroup had been established to monitor the implementation and impact of the revised service.
-Members recommended that an evaluation report of the revised service be submitted for ... view the full minutes text for item 1.
+Members recommended that an evaluation report of the revised service be submitted for ... view the full minutes text for item 1. |

-To approve the minutes of the meeting held on 4 December 2019 as a correct record.
+To approve as a correct record the minutes of the meeting held on 4 December 2019.
+Additional documents: Minutes: To approve the minutes of the meeting held on 4 December 2019 as a correct record.

-The Councils Updated Financial Strategy and Budget Reports 2020/21 pdf icon PDF 239 KB
+The Councils Updated Financial Strategy and Budget Reports 2020/21 PDF 239 KB The Chief Executive and the Deputy Chief Executive and City Treasurer

 This report provides an update on the Council’s overall financial position and sets out the next steps in the budget process, including scrutiny of the draft Budget proposals and Budget report by this Committee.
 Each Scrutiny Committee will receive a budget report aligned to its remit, showing the main changes proposed to delivery and funding.
 The services to be considered by each scrutiny committee are shown at table four.
 The report also outlines the officer proposals for how the Council could deliver a balanced budget for 2020/21, the details of which will be discussed at the relevant scrutiny committees.